The Ten Commandments (1956)

-Moses: You may be the lovely dust through which God works his purpose!
+Moses: [to Nefretiri] Yes.
+You may be the lovely dust through which God will work His purpose.

-Moses: [to Jethro's daughters, as they were washing his feet, and nearly falls in] Never has a sheep had so many shepherds.
+Moses: [to Jethro's daughters, as they were washing his feet] Never did a lost sheep have so many shepherds.

-Baka: [after Baka got Lilia cleaned] No, no, no, no, no. Not red with the red, with the Summur gown.
+Baka: [after Baka got Lilia cleaned] No, no, no, no, no. Not red with the with the Sammur gown.

-Dathan: My eyes can be used elsewhere, lord Baka.
+Dathan: My eyes can best be used elsewhere, Lord Baka.

-Baka: Before you go let them look upon you thought unworthy.
-You would let such a flower, go ungathered.
+Baka: Before you go, let them look upon what you thought unworthy.
+You would let beauty such as this go unseen.
+You would let such a flower go ungathered.
 Dathan, you can see only mud, so pick up her muddy clothes and go.
 Go, all of you!

-Rameses: [to Dathan, the next day, after Baka's death] Do you haggle with me, like a seller of melons, in the marketplace?
+Rameses: [to Dathan, as he bribes Rameses] Do you haggle with me like a seller of melons in the marketplace?

-Moses: I'm afraid the mud pits have stiffened my knees, royal one.
+Moses: I am afraid the mud pits have stiffened my knees, Royal One.